ULB-Darmstadt/shacl-form/README.md

 ### Data graph binding

 `<shacl-form>` requires only a shapes graph as input via the attribute `data-shapes` (or `data-shapes-url`) to generate an empty form and create new RDF data from the form input fields.
-Using the attributes `data-values` (or `data-values-url`) and `data-value-subject`, you can also bind an existing data graph to the form.
+Using the attributes `data-values` (or `data-values-url`) and `data-values-subject`, you can also bind an existing data graph to the form.
 The given data graph is then used to fill the form input fields.

 ### Viewer mode